SOFT2020-Test/Assignment-3/README.md

 );
 ```

-2. Clone the project and run it up in your favorite IDE
+3. Clone the project and run it up in your favorite IDE.
+If setup correct you should see it running with all the tests passing.